EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 The files for both emulators should be located in `%USERPROFILE%\EmuDeck\EmulationStation-DE\emulators\citra` and `%USERPROFILE%\EmuDeck\EmulationStation-DE\emulators\yuzu\yuzu-windows-msvc` respectively.

 After you have placed the emulator files in the appropriate place, you will see a "Reset configuration" button on each emulator page on the Manage Emulators page in the EmuDeck application.
 Click "Reset configuration" to get the latest launcher and configurations.

+!!!
+File Extensions

+    Windows applications, including Yuzu, typically have a `.exe` file extension.
+If you have a file with a `.AppImage` file extension, you have the incorrect file.
+Files that have a `.AppImage` file extension are for **Linux** only.
+If you are playing on Windows, you must locate a file with a `.exe` file extension.

 ***